filecoin-project/FIPs/FIPS/fip-00xx.md

 }
 ```

-Within the SectorUpdateProofInputs struct, the elements are as follows:
+The fields within `struct SectorUpdateProofInputs` are:

 The `comm_r_old` is the commitment to the sector's previous replica.
 The `comm_r_new` is the commitment to the sector's current replica.
 The `comm_d_new` is the commitment to the sector's current data.

 Since the `sector_update_inputs` are a slice, they are ordered to
-match the order of the sector_update_proofs slice provided.
+match the order of the `sector_update_proofs` slice provided.
 However,
 this does NOT mean that they are required to be vectors of the same
 length.
 For test sector sizes, they may end up being the same length
 because they are proven in a single partition -- but for production
 sector sizes, the partition count will not be one.
 Instead, the
 number of elements in the `sector_update_inputs` vector will be the
-number of partitions * the number of the proofs.
+`partitions per sector update * the number of sector update proofs aggregated`.

 **Requirements**: The scheme can only aggregate a power of two number of proofs
 currently.
 Although there might be some ways to alleviate that requirement, we